 Not long after the announcement that Yahoo was ending the remote work program they had established, Best Buy decided to follow suit in an attempt to change the pace of lackluster productivity and overall company performance.
-Best Buy’s work from home program ROWE (Results Only Work Environment) will no longer be an option for current employees, however, CNN reports that it will not be as stringent as Yahoo and will still allow some flexibility and work-life balance to certain employees.
+Best Buy’s work from home program labeled as ROWE (Results Only Work Environment) will no longer be an option for current employees.
+CNN reports that it will not be as stringent as Yahoo and will still allow some flexibility and work-life balance to certain employees.
 “It used to be a right about which a manager had no say.
 Now it’s a conversation,” Best Buy spokesman Matt Furman said in an email.
 “We believe in employee flexibility but are looking for it to come in the context of a conversation between that employee and their manager.”

 In contrast to 2006 when Businessweek did a write-up on the plan for ROWE at Best Buy, a new article in the San Francisco Gate highlights the changes and arguments made for eliminating it now: